dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-3-processes-and-signals.md

   * obviously, this signal can lead to data loss; there is no cooperation from the program, after all
 * `SIGILL` ("illegal instruction")
 * `SIGINT` ("interrupt"; usually sent from a terminal)
-  * it means: dear process, please try to come to an end, because we are in a shell and would like to regain control
+  * it means: dear process, please try to come to an end, because we are in a shell and would like to regain control over the terminal
+  * if we end a program with CTRL-C in a shell, the `SIGINT` signal is sent to that program
+  * we could send this signal ourselves too: `kill -s SIGINT 12345` (for process 12345)
   * the program can ignore the signal
 * `SIGHUP` ("hangup"; sent from a shell)
   * for usual programs, `SIGHUP` communicates that the terminal has been closed; then the program usually exits